Homebuilding Insights

 • Wrap fragile pieces in bubble wrap or tissue paper.

-• Get storage boxes with individual compartments.
+• Use storage boxes with individual compartments.

 Wreaths and Garlands

-• Use canvas or plastic holiday bags.
+• Use canvas or plastic holiday storage bags.

 • Loop garlands loosely and secure with Velcro.